 Try not to use any lubricants that have chemicals or additives in them, as these could irritate or infect your piercing.

-Now that you’ve got all the materials you need, here’s how to do the actual process of stretching:
+Now that you’ve got all the materials you need, here’s how to do the actual stretching:

 - Wait for your ear piercing to fully heal (no swelling, discharge, itching, etc.).

 - Massage your earlobe to get the skin warmed up and stretched out.
 You can also take a hot bath or shower so blood flow to the ear is increased.